lydiaxiao95/ELK-Stack-Project/README.md

 The Ansible folder contains scripts that are used to configure cloud servers with different docker containers.

-The Linux folder contains some basic scripts that aid with Linux commands such as grep.
+The LinuxScripts folder contains some basic scripts that aid with Linux commands such as grep.